[Last update: August 29, 2022]

 Our research on Humpback Whale trap-feeding has been published in Marine Mammal Science.

-We first documented this novel feeding strategy for 2 individuals around NE Vancouver Island in 2011.
-As of November 2020, we know of 26 Humpback Whales who have learned to use this strategy under specific conditions.
+We first documented this novel feeding strategy for 2 individuals around northeast Vancouver Island in 2011.
+As of August 2022, we know of 28 Humpback Whales who have learned to use this strategy under specific conditions.

 Trap-feeding is where some Humpbacks set a trap for juvenile herring when juvenile herring are in small, diffuse schools.

 The fish then collect near, or in, the mouth of the Humpback to escape predation by diving birds (most often Common murres and Rhinoceros Auklets).